netfishers-onl/Netshot/kubernetes/readMe.md

 ## How to start

-* Gather the name of your Kuberntes storage
+* Gather the name of your Kubernetes storage
     * Replace storage variables in the postgres and postgresVolumeClaim yaml files
 * Deploy postgresVolumeClaim.yaml first
 * Deploy postgres.yaml second